zhangtemplar/zhangtemplar.github.io/_posts/2019-04-22-dimension.md

 ---
 layout: post
 title: Low Dimensional Embedding
-tags: isomap MDS Laplacian-eigenmap LLE DeepWalk
+tags:  laplacian-eigenmap isomap lle mds deepwalk
 ---

 Low dimensional embedding is a method which maps the vertices of a graph into a low dimension vector space under certain constraint.